patriciomassaro/MixedGraphicalModel/README.md

-# MixedGraphicalModel
+# Mixed Graphical Model

-Code used to get the results presented for the Modelling under dependence Seminar, based on the work of [Lee and Hastie](https://hastie.su.domains/Papers/structmgm.pdf).
+Code used for the Modelling under dependence Seminar, based on the work of [Lee and Hastie](https://hastie.su.domains/Papers/structmgm.pdf).
 Just install the libraries used and source main.R in the mgm-src folder

  - main.R : Main script
  - optimization.R : Proximal gradient procedure to minimize the objective